 Participants network to share knowledge and create a community of like-minded learners.
 They will join a bigger body of Master Gardeners across the continent who have the knowledge and tools to provide gardening guidance and assistance to the public and institutions.

 This program will challenge participants and requires a serious investment of time.
-Students are led through an intensive program with assignments, written examinations, and a volunteer practicum of forty hours.
+Students are led through an intensive program with assignments, discussion posts and a volunteer practicum of forty hours.
 Each week students will be required to do some readings and reflections/discussion posts to help them prepare for and process course material as well as bi-weekly assignments.

 Required: Secondary (High School) Education is required.
 Some post-secondary school (education or experience) is an asset.